sync-language/sync/docs/language-reference.md

 @sizeOf(T: Type) usize
 ```

-Get the size in bytes of a type `T`
+Get the size in bytes of a type `T` at compile time.

 ### @alignOf